 Yet a laborious 26-pitch fifth where a Tristan Peters game-tying RBI fielder's choice was the only tally provided the real fireworks.
 Peters grounder was the only interruption in singles from Sam Antonacci, Luisangel Acuña and Miguel Vargas to open the inning, before Grichuk worked Skubal's first three-ball count of the night, and eventually his first walk to load the bases with one out.

 After Chase Meidroth chopped a high changeup into a forceout at the plate, something better resembling the two-time Cy Young award winner returned.
 Skubal both struck out Colson Montgomery for the third time on the night to end the threat, and also immediately began pointing and screaming at the White Sox dugout, with Mike Vasil's wand-waving, wizarding ways apparently drawing his ire.
-If Antonacci hanging over the top rail of the dugout and yelling, or Vasil's celebration after Pérez's homer was any indication, the Sox remained defiant.
+Or, a suspicion that Vasil was up to something more overtly strategic won the day.

-Speaking of which, Sox leadership have more conviction in their opener strategy than single-game results, or even Brandon Eisert's ERA spiking to 5.50 will sway them out of, but they're certainly seeing lineups that are countering it.
-With Kerry Carpenter shifted down to sixth, Eisert had already allowed a single to the right-handed Dillon Dingler and seen the right-handed Matt Vierling blast a down-and-in heater out to center for a two-run shot that staked Skubal to an early 2-1 lead in the first, even if he did strike out lefties Kevin McGonigle and Riley Greene on his way there.
+Speaking of defiance, Sox leadership have more conviction in their opener strategy than single-game results, or even Eisert's ERA spiking to 5.50 will sway them out of, but they're certainly seeing lineups that are countering it.
+With Carpenter shifted down to sixth, Eisert had already allowed a single to the right-handed Dillon Dingler and seen the right-handed Matt Vierling blast a down-and-in heater out to center for a two-run shot that staked Skubal to an early 2-1 lead in the first, even if he did strike out lefties Kevin McGonigle and Riley Greene on his way there.

-In the irony of ironies, Carpenter would still be the one to mar Erick Fedde's final line, one out shy of completing five innings of scoreless, sweeper-heavy work.
+In the irony of ironies, Carpenter would still be the one to mar Fedde's final line, one out shy of completing five innings of scoreless, sweeper-heavy work.
 Already leaking oil while protecting a one-run lead in the sixth, Fedde was alternating outs with baserunners.
 A Dingler single was followed by a Vierling fly out, a Greene walk followed by Spencer Torkelson popping up a meaty looking sweeper to set up the bogeyman the Sox usually avoid facing with right-handers if they can swing it.

 To that point, Fedde got Carpenter to pop up a cutter well above the zone into short center.
 But Peters was shaded like one of the preeminent power threats in the division was at the plate, and his effort to bridge the gap hurt more than it helped.
 Both runners scored as Peters' dive ended well short of heroism, and Grichuk's two-out automatic double in the seventh was the last Sox runner in scoring position.